 Q. Why did you want to be an intern at Lazy Susan?

-The company was looking for a french speaking intern so I saw this as an opportunity to simultaneously discover the English corporate culture (how a english firm is managed) and provide my languages skills for the company.
+The company was looking for a French speaking intern so I saw this as an opportunity to simultaneously discover the English corporate culture (how an English firm is managed) and provide my language skills for the company.
 Lazy Susan is also a small business and in small businesses there are necessarily a lot of challenges.
 Furthermore the team is intercultural.

 Q. What does a typical day in the office look like for you?

 A variety of tasks.
 You are not exclusively working on only one country.
 You can either handle issues for a German customer or for a French one.

 Q. What have you learned in your first few months working for Lazy Susan?

 I learned to work independently, organize and plan my working day (what should be done and be completed).